-- 12. Pursuant to the authority extended the Court by Civil Rule 5(E) and Juvenile Rule 8, the Court adopts the following filing procedures for the acceptance of copies subsequent to the original complaint- of pleadings and other papers: - a.
+12. Pursuant to the authority extended the Court by Civil Rule 5(E) and Juvenile Rule 8, the Court adopts the following filing procedures for the acceptance of copies subsequent to the original complaint- of pleadings and other papers:

+Effective January 1, 2023: The Court will no longer accept facsimile filing and will only accept filings by mail, in person or by electronic filing submission.

+- a.
 The Court's preferred method of filing shall be by electronic filing submission for all cases with the Court and its Clerk as provided herein.
-The address for filing shall be: doc426@coshoctoncounty.net.
-With prior permission and until such time facsimile filing is dissolved, the Court will also maintain a dedicated telephone line and facsimile machine for filing.
-The facsimile telephone number is (740) 623-6514.

-Effective January 1, 2022: The Court will no longer accept facsimile filing and will only accept filings in person or by electronic filing submission.

-- b.
+The address for filing shall be: doc426@coshoctoncounty.net - b.
 The filing of pleadings or other papers, subsequent to the original complaint and not requiring a security deposit pursuant to Local Rule, may be filed with the Clerk.
-A document filed by fax or electronic filing transmission shall be accepted as the effective original filing.
-The person making either such filing need not file any source document with the Court, but must, however, maintain in their records and have available for production on request by the Court the source document filed with original signatures as otherwise required under the applicable rules, together with the source copy of the facsimile cover sheet used for subject filing. - c.
-The date/time of filing is not determined by the facsimile machine date/time stamp or the electronic filing transmission received date/ time stamp, but is determined by the Clerk's date stamp.
+A document filed by electronic filing transmission shall be accepted as the effective original filing.
+The person making either such filing need not file any source document with the Court, but must, however, maintain in their records and have available for production on request by the Court the source document filed with original signatures as otherwise required under the applicable rules. - c.
+The date/time of filing is not determined by the electronic filing transmission received date/ time stamp, but is determined by the Clerk's date stamp.

-In the event any facsimile copy or electronic filing transmission is received by the Clerk after 3:30 p.m. on a regular business day or anytime on a weekend or holiday the facsimile copy shall be considered for filing on the next ensuing regular business day for the Clerk.
+In the event any electronic filing transmission is received by the Clerk after 3:30 p.m. on a regular business day or anytime on a weekend or holiday the facsimile copy shall be considered for filing on the next ensuing regular business day for the Clerk.
 To ensure timely filing of pleadings or other papers, contact the Juvenile Clerk prior to transmission at (740) 622-8969.

 - d.
 The filing of documents by facsimile or electronic filing transmission shall not releive any requirements of filing additional copies as required by any applicable rules.
-All facsimile and electronic filing transmission tendered to the Court for filing pursuant to this rule shall conform to the requirements of applicable Rules 10 and 11 of Ohio Rules of Civil Procedure or Rule 10 of the Ohio Rules of Juvenile Procedure and these Local Rules, in both form and substance, and shall be preceded in transmission by a cover page which includes the following information: - i.
+All electronic filing transmission tendered to the Court for filing_pursuant to this rule shall conform to the requirements of applicable Rules 10 and 11 of Ohio Rules of Civil Procedure or Rule 10 of the Ohio Rules of Juvenile Procedure and these Local Rules, in both form and substance.
+Each electronic filing transmission shall contain a cover page which includes the following information: - i.
 Name of forwarding party or attorney; - ii.
 Address of forwarding party or attorney;

 - iii.
 Ohio Supreme Court registration number of attorney; - iv.
 Telephone number of party or attorney; - v.
-Facsimile telephone number and e-mail address of party or attorney; - vi.
-Date and time of facsimile initiation or electronic filing transmission, and - vii.
+E-mail address of party or attorney; - vi.
+Date and time of electronic filing transmission, and - vii.
 Number of pages in documents being forwarded. - viii.
 Personal Identifiers - e.
 Any signature on electronically transmitted documents shall be considered that of the attorney or party it purports to be for all purposes.
 If it is established that the documents were transmitted without authority, the court shall order the filing stricken. - f.
-The risk of facsimile or electronic filing transmission remains with the sender and the Clerk of this Court shall assume no new responsibilities or liabilities. - g.
-In accordance with Rule 8(A) of the Ohio Rules of Juvenile Procedure, if it should be established that a facsimile or electronic filing transmission was transmitted without authority, the Court shall order the filing immediately stricken. - h.
+The risk of electronic filing transmission remains with the sender and the Clerk of this Court shall assume no new responsibilities or liabilities. - g.
+In accordance with Rule 8(A) of the Ohio Rules of Juvenile Procedure, if it should be established that an electronic filing transmission was transmitted without authority, the Court shall order the filing immediately stricken. - h.
 All electronic filing transmissions shall be in PDF format (portable document format).
 All electronic filing transmissions shall include the Case Number and Caption in the electronic filing transmission subject line.